-We currently rely upon the U.S. DoD and a very small number of other customers for almost all of our current product revenue.
+We have historically relied upon the U.S. DoD and a small number of other customers for almost all of our current total revenue.
 As a result, unless and until we can further diversify our customer base and sources of revenue, the loss of any of these customers, or a decline in the amount of our COVID-19 tests purchased by or sold to these customers, could materially adversely affect our business, financial condition and results of operations.

-For the year ended December 31, 2020 and the nine months ended September 30, 2021, the U.S. DoD accounted for approximately 57.7% and 69.7% of our product revenue, respectively, and the U.S. DoD is expected to continue to be a significant source of our revenue during the term of the U.S. DoD Agreement.
-In addition, for the year ended December 30, 2020, sales of our Cue Readers and our COVID-19 Test Kits through Henry Schein accounted for approximately 22%.
-A single non-government enterprise customer accounted for approximately 24% of our product revenue during the nine months ended September 30, 2021.
-We anticipate our initial U.S. DoD Agreement will be completed by December 31, 2021, which is when we expect to receive our final payment from the U.S. DoD under the agreement.
-As a result, we anticipate that our revenue may decline significantly upon conclusion of this agreement (at least in the short term, if not longer), and that we will be largely dependent on new and other existing customers for our revenue at such time.
-Once the U.S. DoD Agreement has been completed, and if we do not enter into a new FAR-based contract, we will be unrestricted in terms of who we can sell our Cue Test Kits to.
-Should we enter into a FAR-based contract upon termination of the U.S. DoD Agreement, the U.S. DoD will have the right to purchase up to 45% of our quarterly production for the duration of the contract at a specified discount to the lowest price offered by us to a commercial customer for the same products, equivalent quantities and comparable terms of sale, subject to a price floor.
+For the year ended December 31, 2021 and 2020, the U.S. DoD accounted for approximately 61.4% and 38.7% of our total revenue, respectively.
+A single non-government enterprise customer accounted for approximately 24.4% of our total revenue during the year ended December 31, 2021.
+We have fulfilled our obligations and received our final payment under the initial DoD Agreement.
+As a result, we anticipate that our public sector revenue will decline significantly and that we will be largely dependent on new and existing private sector customers for our revenue.
+Should we enter into a follow-on Federal Acquisition Regulation, or FAR-based, contract, the U.S. DoD will have the right to purchase up to 45% of our quarterly production for the duration of the contract at a specified discount to the lowest price offered by us to a commercial customer for the same products, equivalent quantities and comparable terms of sale, subject to a price floor.
+We have not yet commenced negotiations for a FAR-based contract and there is no guarantee that the U.S. DoD will enter into a FAR-based contract or any other agreements.
 Any such additional contract with the U.S. DoD could constrain our ability to grow our business with non-U.S. government customers.
-Seventy-four other customers were responsible for the remainder of our product revenue during the nine months ended September 30, 2021, excluding certain customers who purchased our COVID-19 Test Kits and Cue Readers through our relationship with Henry Schein, and we expect an equal or greater number of customers to be responsible for the remainder of our 2021 product revenue.
 We will need to significantly expand our customer base in order for our business to succeed.
-Unless and until we can further expand and diversify our customer b
+Unless and until we can further expand and diversify our customers ase and sources of revenue, the loss of our other major customers, or a significant reduction in the amount of our products purchased by our major customers, would have a material adverse effect on our business, financial condition and results of operations and could have a material adverse effect on our future prospects.

-If the U.S. DoD terminates or fails to renew our agreement, whether due to our inability to meet our obligations under the agreement or for any other reason, including without cause, our business, results of operations, financial condition and future prospects may be materially adversely affected.
+If the U.S. DoD fails to enter into a new agreement, our business, results of operations, financial condition and future prospects may be materially adversely affected.